Prepare for Success

 First day of your Winter Session course

 Your instructor will be participating in the course space on the first day of your course.
-The 6-week courses begin on Monday, Nov.
-26, and the 3-week courses begin on Saturday, Dec.
-15.

 - Read the “Questions for Instructor” and “Announcements from the Instructor” forums every day to see new information, answers to questions from others, or clarification about the course materials and activities.
 If you aren’t sure about something and can’t find the information, post your question to the “Questions for Instructor” discussion forum.